Parish Organisation

 17 December

-Christmas (& Easter!)
-Offertory Collections – An Update
+Christmas and Easter Offertory Collections – An Update

-Can we ask everyone to be as generous as possible when showing our personal appreciation for the work of our clergy (though no-one is expected to forego any of the necessities of life to do so).
+Finally, can we ask everyone to be as generous as possible when showing our personal appreciation for the work of our clergy – while stressing that no-one is expected to forego any of the necessities of life to do so.
 Thank you all!

 19 November